 Purpose and passion

 Volunteering might be best for you if… you’re passionate about helping people at large or giving back to society generally.
-If it’s the act of helping that drives you, rather than a specific cause, you could consider seeking out a volunteer centre which will give you an overview of various different volunteering roles that you could get involved with.
+If it’s the act of helping that drives you, rather than a specific cause, you could consider seeking out a volunteer centre.
+This will give you an overview of various different volunteering roles that you could get involved with.

 Being a trustee might be best for you if… you have a burning passion for a particular cause.
-Being driven by a specific cause may mean that you are already equipped with valuable expertise and experience, and if you find a trustee role it will make the work that you do particularly rewarding.
+Being driven by a specific purpose may mean you’re already equipped with valuable expertise and experience.
+So if you find a trustee role it’ll make your work particularly rewarding.

 How much time do you have?

 Being a trustee might be best for you if… you know you can commit a regular chunk of time to the role.
 How much time you need to be a trustee differs between organisations.
-However the majority of charities will ask trustees to commit to attending between four to six regular board meetings a year, with time needed to read board papers beforehand, and possibly strategy away days and subcommittees to attend in addition.
+However, the majority of charities will ask trustees to commit to attending between four to six regular board meetings a year.
+You’ll need time to read board papers beforehand, and possibly also for strategy away days and subcommittees.
 A rough guide is around 30 hours a year.

-A charity that values diversity will make sure that meetings are at times that are accessible to their trustees whatever their circumstances.
+A charity that values diversity will make sure meetings are at times that are accessible to their trustees whatever their circumstances.
 So always ask at interview stage how they’re able to accommodate your personal situation, like your working week or caring responsibilities.
-However, in return you will need to make a regular time commitment.
+However, you’ll need to make a regular time commitment in return.